 Patient eligibility for referred allied health services

-These items are only available for Aboriginal or Torres Strait Islander Australians.
+These items are only for Aboriginal or Torres Strait Islander Australians.

 - 1 service type, for example 5 physiotherapy services

-- a combination of different service types, for example 1 dietetic, 2 podiatry and 2 physiotherapy services
+- a mix of different services, for example 1 dietetic, 2 podiatry and 2 physiotherapy services

 In-patients of hospitals aren't eligible for follow up allied health items.

-To access follow-up allied health services, patients must be referred by their GP to the relevant eligible allied health professional.
-The GP is responsible for identifying which allied health services are appropriate for the patient.
+To access follow-up allied health services, eligible practitioners must refer patients to the relevant allied health professional.
+The referring practitioner must identify which allied health services are appropriate for the patient.

-GPs must use either the referral form issued by the Department of Health or a form that contains all the components of this form.
+The referring practitioner must use the referral form issued by the Department of Health or a form that contains all the components of this form.